Agradaa charged over nude pictures

-Nana Agradaa, who has been known to the law in recent times, was charged for non-consensual sharing of intimate images contrary to Sections 67(1) of the Cybersecurity Act, (Act 1038).
+Nana Agradaa, who has been known to the law in recent times, was charged for non-consensual sharing of intimate image contrary to Sections 67(1) of the Cybersecurity Act, (Act 1038).

 Kissi (2nd Accused) and Omane (3rd Accused) who were present in court pleaded not guilty while Emmanuel Kofi Gyasi (4th Accused) was absent.
 The fifth Accused said to be Andy (5th Accused) is at large.

-They have all been granted bail in the sum of GHc100,000.00 with three sureties each.
+They have all been granted bail with the sum of GHc100,000.00 with three sureties each.
 They are expected to reappear on March 8, 2023.

 Brief facts